Vikas2171/Chat_Application/README.md

 Feel free to explore the code and modify it to suit your needs!

 ## 🚀 About Me
-My name is Vikas Prajapati, and I am currently pursuing a BTech in Computer Science and Engineering from IIT Jammu.
+My name is __Vikas Prajapati__, and I am currently pursuing __BTech in Computer Science and Engineering from IIT Jammu__.
 This project is part of my ongoing efforts to explore and understand network programming and concurrent processing using C++.

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/vikas-prajapati-577bab252/)